bellcom/display/README.md

 ### Installation - step 1 - Server components
-Issue the commands below and the needed server components will be installed
+Issue the commands below and the needed server components will be installed (You can copy and paste all commands in one copy past to a terminal - they will execute after each other)

 ```bash
 sudo -s